Monitoring System Hardware

 cumulus@dell-s4048-ON:~$ sudo smonctl -v -s PSU2 PSU2: OK power:8.5 W (voltages = ['11.98', '11.87'] V currents = ['0.72'] A)

-Whereas the Penguin Arctica 3200C (Celestica Seastone) does not:
+The Penguin Arctica 3200C (Celestica Seastone) does not have this sensor:

 cumulus@cel-sea:~/tmp$ sudo smonctl -v -s PSU1 PSU1: OK